Jaguar S-Type (1963): Interior

 The S-Type's interior again reflected the styling of the Mark X but included features particular to the S-Type.
 Changes to the rear seat accommodation gave the impression of far greater room than in the rear of a Mark 2 and changes to the front of the cabin also gave the impression of greater luxury.

-Interior differences between the Mark 2 and S-Type included a scaled down Mark X burled Belgian walnut veneer dashboard with a burled walnut pull-out map tray below the center section, the veneer extending to the dashboard center section, which in the Mark 2 had been covered with black vinyl; a full width parcel tray was fitted below the dashboard; new controls were provided to go with the improved heating and ventilation system; the front seats were widened to give the appearance of being almost full width, and each was provided with an inboard armrest; the center console was redesigned to suit the wider front seats and rear compartment heating arrangements; the door trims were given horizontal fluting; Mark X type armrests were added to the front doors along with an elasticated map pocket; the rear doors were given new armrests with a flip-top ashtray and magazine pocket; the front seats were given a new fore and aft adjustment mechanism that raised the rear of the seat as it was moved forwards; the backs of the front seats were made thinner to the benefit of rear seat passenger legroom, and the rear seat had a 50 mm thinner squab and its backrest was more steeply angled, further benefiting headroom already enhanced by the slightly higher rear roof line.
+Interior differences between the Mark 2 and S-Type included a scaled-down Mark X burled Belgian walnut veneer dashboard with a burled walnut pull-out map tray below the centre section, the veneer extending to the dashboard centre section, which in the Mark 2 had been covered with black vinyl; a full-width parcel tray was fitted below the dashboard; new controls were provided to go with the improved heating and ventilation system; the front seats were widened to give the appearance of being almost full width, and each was provided with an inboard armrest; the centre console was redesigned to suit the wider front seats and rear compartment heating arrangements; the door trims were given horizontal fluting; Mark X type armrests were added to the front doors along with an elasticated map pocket; the rear doors were given new armrests with a flip-top ashtray and magazine pocket; the front seats were given a new fore and aft adjustment mechanism that raised the rear of the seat as it was moved forwards; the backs of the front seats were made thinner to the benefit of rear seat passenger legroom, and the rear seat had a 50 mm thinner squab and its backrest was more steeply angled, further benefiting headroom already enhanced by the slightly higher rear roof line.
 These changes did, however, leave longer legged rear seat passengers in a fairly uncomfortable "knee-high" posture.